microsoft/DynamicTelemetry/docs/docs/Demos.0.DurableID.md

 description : Demo Showing DurableID
 ---

-# Demo 0 - Durable ID's Explanation
+# Demo 0 - Durable IDs Explanation

-## Using DurableID in OpenTelemetry, to locate the source of the expense
+## Using DurableID in OpenTelemetry to locate the source of the expense

 This demonstration will showcase and contrast two logging messages in OpenTelemetry.
 One will use a Durable ID, and the other will not.
 It's